joe-watkins/kfdb/README.md

 **NEVER commit your API key to a public Git repository.**

+The project is set up with:
+1. Environment variables using Vite's `.env` file system
+2. A `.gitignore` file that excludes the `.env` file containing your API key
+3. Configuration in `vite.config.ts` to properly expose the environment variable to your application

-If you follow the local development instructions and hard-code your key, be sure not to commit that change.
-For production environments, always use a secure method for handling environment variables provided by your hosting platform.
+For production environments, always use a secure method for handling environment variables provided by your hosting platform (such as Netlify's environment variable settings).